thisisu/hosts_adultxxx/README.md

 You should now be set for a safer browser experience.

 Thanks for any help and suggestions about additional sites to clean up.
-If you'd like to donate via Paypal, click <a href="http://paypal.me/d1savow3d">here</a>.
+If you wanted to donate something, check out <a href="https://www.amazon.com/hz/wishlist/ls/C2QC509ZM1BG?ref_=wl_share">this Amazon Wishlist link</a>.
 Thank you!